-For performance marketers in those industries that are now beginning to experience this influx of millennial consumers, this is a very different persona to understand how to market to effectively.
+For performance marketers in the considered purchase industries that are now beginning to experience the influx of millennial consumers, this is a very different persona to understand how to market to effectively.
 And, it is crucial for brands to get up to speed quickly on how to win the business of new Millennial consumers.
-As the National Chamber Foundation states in its Millennial Generation Research Review paper , “Tapping into the millennial generation as they begin their adult lives, as with previous generations, is important for brands hoping to establish lifelong relationships with their customers.
+As the National Chamber Foundation states in its Millennial Generation Research Review paper, “Tapping into the millennial generation as they begin their adult lives, as with previous generations, is important for brands hoping to establish lifelong relationships with their customers.
 This is also important with millennials because they help set trends through social media.”

 What do performance marketers need to consider when marketing to this segment?

 It’s not surprising that now, more than ever, every generation is using mobile devices to do things that used to only be done on desktops 10 years ago.
 In certain industries, such as mortgage, it’s easy to see that millennials especially—who are now young professionals and ready to take the next step of purchasing a home—have grown up with mobile and do everything on their phones.
 It’s natural that they want to keep doing things on their phone.